Industry · Construction

 How investigation and CAPA work across multi-site builds

 A finding on Site A often signals a systemic factor that applies to Site B. Without a system that surfaces the connection, each site investigates independently and the same root cause is rediscovered.
-Recurrence detection across sites is built into Haloehs incident management; when a new investigation matches a previously closed root cause on any site in the operation, both the investigator and the corporate safety lead are flagged.
+Recurrence detection across sites is built into HaloEHS incident management; when a new investigation matches a previously closed root cause on any site in the operation, both the investigator and the corporate safety lead are flagged.

 CAPA assignment crosses subcontractor boundaries.
 If the corrective action is "retrain all rigging crews on tagline use," the system tracks completion across every subcontractor on the affected sites and surfaces any gaps before the next high-risk lift.

-The Haloehs modules most directly relevant to construction operations.
+The HaloEHS modules most directly relevant to construction operations.

 Regulatory framework